 The extracellular matrix (ECM), or basement membrane, is a structural framework of proteins that provides a scaffold for cells comprising a tissue.
 Fibronectin is a major component of vascular endothelial networks, where it serves as a scaffold protein and plays a role in vascular morphogenesis.
-This protocol will use human fibronectin as the ECM, but the protocol can be adapted for other types of ECM, such as collagen or Matrigel (see "SynBBB 3D Blood Brain Barrier Model Technical Manual" or contact Synvivo technical support for more details).
+This protocol will use human fibronectin as the ECM, but the protocol can be adapted for other types of ECM, such as collagen or Matrigel.